cabforum/servercert/docs/BR.md

 **Valid Certificate**: A Certificate that passes the validation procedure specified in RFC 5280.

-**Validation Specialists**: Someone who performs the information verification duties specified by these Requirements.
+**Validation Specialist**: Someone who performs the information verification duties specified by these Requirements.

 **Validity Period**: Prior to 2020-09-01, the period of time measured from the date when the Certificate is issued until the Expiry Date.
 For Certificates issued on or after 2020-09-01, the validity period is as defined within RFC 5280, Section 4.1.2.5: the period of time from notBefore through notAfter, inclusive.